sarguelles/up_coursework/AY2021S1/EE_298_-_Deep_Learning/20201010_Assignment/README.md

 5-layer larger to smaller number of hidden layer units with some retained units in the middle | [128, 512, 512, 1024, 2048] | 52.91%

 ### CNN

 While achieving far better accuracy at classification than the MLP model, the CNN model could take quite a while to be trained, which was expected since it has a more complex configuration than MLP.

 With CNN, it seems to work well to start off with a small number of filters, and then gradually increase it.
 In this case, the number of filters can be described like this [32, 32, 32, 64, 64, 64, 128, 128, 128].
 Putting in more layers appears to provide better accuracy.
 As a comparison, when using only [32, 32, 32, 64, 64, 64], the highest accuracy that could be achieved was somewhere around 72%.

 However, there is a limit to how many layers can be placed in.
 CIFAR10 is comprised of images with dimensions of 32 x 32, and with each convolutional layer, it is halved.

+Varying the kernel size seems to provide improvements with the accuracy.
+In some configuration iterations, the same kernel size, 3, was used across all of the layers, and was able to provide an accuracy of around 73%.
+Varying the kernel size provides the recorded best accuracy.

-For CNN on CIFAR10, it also seems that setting the number of epochs to 30 is a fair number instead of 50.
+For CNN on CIFAR10, it also seems that setting the number of epochs to 30 is a fair number instead of 50 as growth for this model seems to be incremental after 30 epochs.

+## Points for Improvement

+Accuracy can be improved by introducing `Dropout` and `BatchNormalization`, however, these have not yet been discussed in class, and so were not used.
+As a workaround to those, regularizers (kernel, activity, and bias) were provided.
+Keras provides APIs for these [here](https://keras.io/api/layers/regularizers/).

+- Kernel regularizers apply a penalty on the layer's kernel
+- Bias regularizers apply a penalty on the layer's bias
+- Activity regularizers apply a penalty on the layer's output

+These regularization penalties are added to the loss.